 Section 7 A. Gandhi, majoring in Electrical & Computer Engineering.

 Section 9 M. Scott, majoring in mathematics.

 |Peer mentors for each section help facilitate workshops and will grade textbook homework problems.
 Peer mentors have no other responsibilities outside of class (so they have no office hours).|

 |Facilitator for one of the Math 152 clinics.|

 The progress of these sections (compared with ...)|

 It's my intention that we move at about the same pace as indicated in the standard course syllabus.
 Any serious difference with pace and content will be noted in the course diary.
 Students should note the recommended problems on the syllabus, and be able to do most of them.
-Students will be requested to hand in solutions to a few of these problems every week at recitation meetings, but those problems are intended to be minimal homework assignments and students should do much more work.
+Students will be requested to hand in solutions to a few of these problems every week at recitation meetings, but those problems are intended to be minimal homework assignments.

 Due dates for textbook homework and workshop problems|

 Late textbook homework and late workshop writeups will generally not be accepted.